osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ## Query results

-After your submit a discovery request and the discovery completes, you can view its results and use them to create a [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).
+After you submit a discovery request and the discovery completes, you can view its results and use them to create a [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).
+To view results for your discovery and query, perform a `GET` request against the `api/v1/configuration/componentId/discoveries/<discoveryId>/result` endpoint.
+For more information, see [REST URLs](xref:DiscoveryConfiguration#rest-urls).

 The discovery results includes a data selection configuration for each stream it finds for an event hub.
 For example, the following discovery results include a configuration for two streams found for `"eventHubName":"event-hub-1"`: `"streamId": "event-hub-1.$.PumpTemperature"` and `"streamId": "event-hub-1.$.TimeStamp"`.

 ```json
 [